Preparing an Edit Decision List (EDL)

 You can save time and money with video editing by writing down time code numbers of the scenes you want prior to the edit session.
 Time code is used to find scenes; it displays the location of scenes based on the number of minutes and seconds they are from the start of the tape.
 Time code also shows hours and frames (1/30-sec), but for most purposes you won’t need to indicate those.

-When you look at your tape or DVD, print on a sheet of paper the start and stop times, in minutes and seconds, for each of your shots.
+When you look at the file on your hard drive or DVD, print on a sheet of paper, or on a spreadsheet, the start and stop times, in minutes and seconds, for each of your shots.
 If you put these shots in the order you want them on the final video, the editor can quickly assemble the shots you need.
 If your video is on more than one tape, indicate the tape number.
 If your videotape is longer than one hour, the time code display should indicate hour number one.
 If you need to be very precise, indicate the frames, too.
 Either way, it is a good idea to include a description of your shots and any words or actions that you want to be sure to include or exclude.

 An EDL would look something like this: